inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 ***************************************

 This page explains how to setup an Inmanta orchestration server using Podman and Systemd.
-This guide assumes you already have `Podman <http://podman.io/>`_ installed on your machine and that you are running a Linux distribution with Systemd.
+This guide assumes you already have `Podman <http://podman.io/>`_ installed on your machine and that you are running a Linux distribution using Systemd.

 .. note::
     The full setup should be doable without any root privilege (rootless) on the host, running the orchestrator with an unprivileged user.